ainblockchain/ain-blockchain/README.md

 ```
 rm -rf blockchain/blockchains logger/logs
 ```
 The default size of the validator whitelist is 5.
-Set NUM_VALIDATORS environment variable when running the nodes if you'd like to run different number of validator nodes than 5.
+Set NUM_VALIDATORS environment variable when running the first node if you'd like to run different number of validator nodes than 5.

 #### On Google Coud Platform (GCP)